nathom/filetype.nvim/README.md

 use("nathom/filetype.nvim")
 ```

-Then, add the following to `init.lua`
+If using a Neovim version earlier than 0.6.0, add the following to `init.lua`

 ```lua
 -- Do not source the default filetype.vim